polykarposT/Tissue-Sample-Collection/README.md

     return render(request, 'collection/delete_collection.html', context)

 ```
-URL = ```collection/<int: collection_id>/update/```
+The URL = ```collection/<int: collection_id>/update/```

 ### Create Sample function view
 Create a Sample for an existing collection.
-You can create new sample only ehrn you are in the details of an existing collection.
-Here again djnago handle everything.
-Also you pass to the function the collection id because you need it to pass it as foreign key.
+You can create new sample only when you are in the details of an existing collection.
+Here again djnago will automatically handle everything.
+You will to pass in the function the collection id in order to use it as a foreign key.
 ```
 donor_count     int not null not negative material_type   text not null
 ```
-Date for last updated handle it from database.
+The last updated field will be handled from the database.

 ```
 def create_sample(request, collection_id):